Interpretable bilinear attention network with domain adaptation improves drug-target prediction: Conclusion

 In this work, we present DrugBAN, an end-to-end bilinear attention deep learning framework for DTI prediction.
 We have integrated CDAN, an adversarial domain adaptation network, into the modeling process to enhance cross-domain generalization ability.
 Compared with other state-of-the-art DTI models and conventional machine learning models, the experimental results show that DrugBAN consistently achieves improved DTI prediction performance in both in-domain and cross-domain settings.
 Furthermore, by mapping attention weights to protein subsequences and drug compound atoms, our model can provide biological insights for interpreting the nature of interactions.
 The proposed ideas are general in nature and can be extended to other interaction prediction problems, such as the prediction of drug-drug interaction and protein-protein interaction.

 This work focuses on chemogenomics-based DTI using 1D protein sequence and 2D molecular graph as input.
 Since the number of highly accurate 3D structured proteins only accounts for a small fraction of the known protein sequences, this work did not consider the modeling with such structural information.
 Nevertheless, DeepMind's AlphaFold \cite{Jumper2021HighlyAP} is making great progress in protein 3D structure prediction, recently generating 2 billion protein 3D structure predictions from 1 million species.
 Such progress opens doors for utilizing 3D structural information in chemogenomics-based DTI prediction.
 Following the idea of pairwise local interaction learning and domain adaptation, we believe that extending our ideas further on complex 3D structures can lead to even better performance and interpretability in future work.
+Finally, this work studies different datasets separately, combining dataset integration with DrugBAN will be another interesting future direction to explore.